smitmartijn/networkinsight-cookbook/manuscript/ch-3-application-security-planning.md

 ## How does it work?

-Network Insight ingests metadata from real-time network traffic and relates that to other data it already sees from the infrastructure.
+Network Insight takes in metadata from real-time network traffic and relates that to other data it already sees from the infrastructure.
 This way, it can determine which network flows belong to which virtual machine, container, or application.
 It knows which network flows are currently in use by the application, shows this in a very presentable way, and makes recommendations on the required firewall rules needed to micro-segment an application.

 It is also keenly aware of the VMware NSX dynamic security policies.
 It uses Security Groups and Security Policies to group VMs, networks, applications (or whatever fits the best scope) to make sure the number of firewall rules is minimized to the bare minimum.
 Hence, it creates the best manageable configuration.